 To remove the error code, let's reset the unit:

-- Unplug the unit from the wall outlet, or trip the circuit breaker to cut power to the machine.
+Unplug the unit from the wall outlet, or trip the circuit breaker to cut power supply to the machine.

-- Place a 8 oz. (microwave safe) cup full of water inside the microwave.
+Place a 8 oz. (microwave safe) cup full of water inside the microwave.
 Run a time cooked setting for 30 seconds.
 If the error code repeats itself, the microwave will require a repair service.
-You can visit our Request a Repair page for a professional technician's help.
+Please visit our Request a Repair page for a professional service.

 Sanmi is a Home Appliance expert and author of this help library article.
 Please leave him feedback below about the page.